 Why is it called aerial application instead of crop dusting?

-Why should I use an aircraft to treat my fields?
+Why should I use an airplane to treat my fields?

 Do you only spray pesticides?